 The WantAsynchronous field value is set to non-zero to request that this ROP's operation be performed asynchronously.
 For the operation to be performed synchronously the WantAsynchronous field value is set to zero.
 If the WantAsynchronous field value is non-zero the RopProgress response MAY be returned instead of the RopHardDeleteMessages response.
-For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT].
+For more details regarding RopProgress, including usages, restrictions and notes, see [MS-OXCPRPT] section 2.2.22.